The Absolutely True Diary of a Part-Time Indian: Plot

 The book follows fourteen-year-old Arnold Spirit Jr., also known as "Junior," living with his family on the Spokane Indian Reservation near Wellpinit, Washington.
 The book is an epistolary and chronicles Junior's life from the start of the school year to the beginning of summer.
 It includes both Junior's written record of his life and his cartoon drawings, some of them comically commenting on his situations, and others more seriously depicting important people in his life.

-Born with hydrocephalus, Junior is small for his age and suffers from seizures, poor eyesight, stuttering, and a lisp, making him a frequent bullying target for others on the reservation.
+Born with hydrocephalus, Junior is small for his age and has seizures, poor eyesight, stuttering, and a lisp, making him a frequent bullying target for others on the reservation.
 Junior's only friend is Rowdy, who is abused at home.
 Despite his reputation as a bully on the reservation, Rowdy often stands up for Junior and they bond over their shared love of comics.
-Junior's family is extremely poor and has limited access to opportunities.
-When Junior's dog Oscar gets heat stroke, his father must put him down by shooting him as they cannot afford a veterinarian.
+Junior's family is extremely poor and has limited access to opportunities; for example, Junior's father is forced to put down the family dog, Oscar, by shooting him as they cannot afford to see a veterinarian after Oscar gets heat stroke.

-On the first day of school, Junior discovers his mother's name written in his textbook and realizes how old the book must be.
+On the first day of school, Junior discovers his mother's name written in his textbook.
 Angered and saddened that the reservation is so poor it cannot afford new textbooks, Junior violently throws the book, inadvertently hitting his teacher, Mr. P, and breaking his nose.
 While visiting Junior at home, Mr. P convinces him to transfer to another high school, sensing a degree of precociousness in him.
 Junior elects to attend Reardan, a school in a much wealthier neighborhood with no other Indian students.
 Despite his family's financial situation, they do what they can to make it possible for him to attend.
 Rowdy, however, is upset by Junior's decision to transfer, and they gradually begin to cease contact.